We are searching for

 Please wait.
 This should take only a few seconds.

-These specialized systems help alert you when you're following too closely and also when you're approaching a vehicle too quickly.
+These collision warning systems help alert you when you're following too closely and also when you're approaching a vehicle too quickly.
 When doing either of these two things, you are more likely to get into an accident, and modern vehicles try to help you avoid the issue entirely.
-If your vehicle has one of these alert systems, or you're thinking of buying a new vehicle, it's important to understand how an FCW car system works and how you can use it to drive more safely.
+If your vehicle has one of these alert systems, or you're thinking of buying a new vehicle, it's important to understand how an FCW system works and how you can use it to drive more safely.

 What Does FCW Mean in a Car?

-How Does a Forward Collision Warning System Work
+How Does a Forward Collision Warning Work

-How Does a Forward Collision Warning System WorkThere are many different types of forward collision systems or collision avoidance systems, but most use similar technologies.
+How Does a Forward Collision Warning WorkThere are many different types of FCW systems or collision avoidance systems, but most use similar technologies.
 These systems either rely on radar or cameras to see the vehicles ahead of you.
 The systems monitor these sensors to determine whether you're getting closer or farther from the vehicle ahead of you and to learn how much distance is between you and the other vehicle.

-When the system knows all these things, it can decide when you're following too closely and when you're likely to drive into the vehicle.
+When the collision avoidance system knows all these things, it can decide when you're following too closely and when you're likely to drive into the vehicle.
 Once the system understands when you're driving dangerously, it can provide you with one of several different alerts.

 A Quick Guide to What an FCW System Does